mikaelaffek/digip/README.md

 ## Features

+- **Modular Architecture**: Domain-driven design with feature modules
+- **Custom React Hooks**: Separation of concerns with focused, reusable hooks
 - **Generic Table Component**: Reusable table component that can be used with any data type
-- **Trademark-specific Table**: Implementation of the generic table for trademark data
-- **Sorting and Filtering**: Sort by clicking column headers and filter with the search box
+- **Sorting and Filtering**: Sort by clicking column headers and filter with search, date, and status filters
 - **Modal Details**: Click on any row to see detailed information about the trademark
-- **React Query Integration**: Efficient data fetching and caching
+- **Internationalization**: Multi-language support with i18n system
+- **Path Aliases**: Clean imports using TypeScript path aliases
 - **TypeScript**: Full type safety throughout the application
 - **Responsive Design**: Works on mobile and desktop devices